 They make it possible to transport medium-to-large dogs in the cabin by letting you purchase a seat for them.
 If your dog is too large to fit in a 17 x 13 x 11 inches (43.2 x 33 x 27.9cm) carrier underneath the seat in front of you (for no charge), you can buy the adjacent seat by calling the call centre.

 For larger dogs flying in the cabin with their own seat, a weight limit of 79 lbs (35.8kg) applies.
-During the flight, your dog will need to be leashed, lay on the floor directly in front of the seat and be well-behaved.
+During the flight, your dog will need to be leashed, lay on the floor directly in front of their window seat (while you sit in the aisle seat) and be well-behaved.
 You also need to fill out an Acceptance of Pet Liability Form and hand it in at check-in.

 See the full pet policy.